 About Oxford College

-Emory University offers two academically equivalent yet distinctively different educational programs for freshmen and sophomores.
-Oxford College is located 38 miles east of Atlanta in the town of Oxford, Georgia, on the campus where Emory was founded in 1836.
-Nine hundred students, one fifth of the Emory freshman and sophomore classes, enroll on the Oxford campus where they pursue a liberal arts-intensive program for the first two years of their Emory baccalaureate degree.
+Emory University offers two academically equivalent yet distinctively different educational programs for first-year students and sophomores.
+Oxford College is located 38 miles east of Atlanta in the village of Oxford, Georgia, on the campus where Emory was founded in 1836.
+Approximately 900 students, one fifth of the Emory first-year and sophomore classes, enroll on the Oxford campus where they pursue a liberal arts intensive program for the first two years of their Emory baccalaureate degree.

 The Board of Counselors for Oxford College of Emory University had its original meeting on June 4, 1971.